BeetleBeast/Web/README.md

 # Web

-Makes a repository af all my web gamse
+Makes a repository af all my web games